tjlee1220/WebExp/docs/howto.rst

 stimuli to the subject.

 The next 'subject' column contains the subject number assigned to each subject through amazon mechanical turk.
-New subjects and their assigned tasks can be created in the subjects table (See 'Creating new Subjects').
+New subjects and their assigned tasks can be created in the subjects table (See 'Generating new subjects').

 The 'trial_id' column contains an integer that is used to describe the individual trial.
 For example, the number '123' could represent a trial with a blue stimlus presented on the left side of the screen with a condition of 3.
 In this